University of Saint Mary of the Lake: Campus

-Other important buildings on the extensive campus - unique among Catholic seminaries - are separate seminarian and faculty residences, a classroom building, the refectory, the Feehan Memorial Library/McEssy Theological Resource Center, the administration building, a convent, gymnasium, conference and guest facilities, the Cardinal Stritch Retreat House, and a Villa for the Archbishop of Chicago.

-The George Cardinal Mundelein Auditorium at USML is home to the historic Gottfried-Wurlitzer theatre pipe organ.
+The George Cardinal Mundelein Auditorium at USML houses the Gottfried-Wurlitzer theatre pipe organ.
 The organ was built in 1929 for Chicago radio organist Al Carney.
-Cardinal Mundelein acquired the organ in 1935 had it installed in the auditorium by the Kilgen Organ Company.
-The 1921 Wurlitzer console is original to the Chicago Theatre and was played by organist Jesse Crawford.
+Cardinal Mundelein acquired the organ in 1935 for installation in the auditorium.
+The 1921 Wurlitzer console came from the Chicago Theatre, where it was played by organist Jesse Crawford.
 The organ has been maintained by the Chicago Area Theatre Organ Enthusiasts (CATOE) since 1973.

-Archbishop Blase J. Cupich is the chancellor of USML.
-The USML sports teams of the university are known as the Lakers.

-The Liturgical Institute has its own faculty and is dedicated to training, research and publication in the fields of sacramental theology and liturgy.
-The institute offers a professional Master of Arts in liturgy, an academic Master of Arts (liturgical studies), and a Licentiate in Sacred Theology.
-All degrees are awarded by USML.